pivotalservices/turbo/terraform/gcp/README.md

   * GCP Cloud Resource Manager API [here](https://console.cloud.google.com/apis/api/cloudresourcemanager.googleapis.com/overview)
   * GCP Storage Interopability [here](https://console.cloud.google.com/storage/settings)

+## Download a patched credhub-cli
+You can download a patched credhub-cli which works when credhub sits behind a GCP LB [here](https://storage.googleapis.com/bosh-release-jwi/credhub).
+It's compiled for macOS.
+Or you can build it from source from the [credhub-cli repo](https://github.com/cloudfoundry-incubator/credhub-cli)
 ## Deploy
 Create a terraform.tfvars file with :
 ```sh